OSGeo/gdal/doc/source/programs/gdal_vector_geom_set_type.rst

    or ``POLYGON`` ==> ``CURVEPOLYGON``.
 Points are kept unmodified.
    This option is mutually exclusive with :option:`--linear`.

-.. option:: --xy

-   Force geometries to XY dimension.
-   This option is mutually exclusive with :option:`--xyz`, :option:`--xym`, :option:`--xyzm`.

-.. option:: --xyz

-   Force geometries to XYZ dimension.
-If the input geometry lacks a Z component, it will be set to 0.
-   This option is mutually exclusive with :option:`--xy`, :option:`--xym`, :option:`--xyzm`.

-.. option:: --xym

-   Force geometries to XYM dimension.
-If the input geometry lacks a M component, it will be set to 0.
-   This option is mutually exclusive with :option:`--xy`, :option:`--xyz`, :option:`--xyzm`.

-.. option:: --xyzm
+.. option:: --dim

-   Force geometries to XYZM dimension.
-If the input geometry lacks a Z or M component, it will be set to 0.
-   This option is mutually exclusive with :option:`--xy`, :option:`--xyz`, :option:`--xym`.
+   Force geometries to the specified dimension (XY, XYZ, XYM, or XYZM).
+If the input geometry lacks Z or M components, they will be set to 0.
+This option is mutually exclusive with :option:`--geometry-type`.

 .. option:: --skip